ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/distribution-registry.md

 ---
 name: Distribution Registry
 category: Containers and Orchestration
-description: Registry is a stateless and highly scalable application that stores and enables the distribution of container images and other content.
+description: Distribution Registry is a stateless service for storing and distributing container images using the OCI specification.
 download_url: https://github.com/distribution/distribution/releases
 works_on_arm: true
 supported_minimum_version: